What lies ahead…

 While taking on the ride itself is unforgettable, the unique journey you’ll take to get to the start line promises to rival the experience itself.
 From the moment you make your pledge to ride Peaks Challenge Falls Creek, you’ll begin learning about your physical limits, mental strength and your ability to suffer, recover and persist.

 Preparing for your Peaks Challenge campaign

-Bicycle Network’s 16-week training plans kick off in November, but there’s plenty you can do over the next couple of months to make sure you’re in the best possible position and condition to conquer your goals.
+Our 16-week Peaks Challenge training programs kick off in November, but there’s plenty you can in the lead up to make sure you’re in the best possible position and condition to kick off your training.

-Even if you’ve been dormant through winter, you’ve got plenty of time to build your base fitness and get where you need to be.
+Even if you’ve been dormant through winter, you’ve got plenty of time to build your base fitness and get where you need to be to smash your goals.

-Leading up to the start of our 16-week training plans, we’d recommend that you focus on three key things over the months of September and October.
+Leading up to the start of our training programs, we’d recommend that you focus on three key things.
 At this point it’s not about overdoing it or rushing progress, but sustainably building up to the program so that you don’t burn out or lose motivation.

 The secret to successfully training for Peaks Challenge Falls Creek is simple: ride your bike a lot.
 To help prepare your body for that, you need to start getting out on the bike more and spring offers the perfect opportunity to build a routine.
-Even a regular commute to work can offer a range of benefits.
+Even a regular commute by bike can offer a range of benefits.

 2. Duration and volume

 An important indicator of form before taking on Peaks Challenge Falls Creek is your ability to ride 200km or more comfortably.
 Over September and October slowly start to increase the length of your long rides and your weekly total kilometres on the bike.